Global and Concrete Quantizations on General Type I Groups: The connected simply connected solvable Bianchi groups

 \section{The connected simply connected solvable Bianchi groups}

-Although the results of the previous section are explicit (if one follows closely the details in \cite{Cu,Cu1}), they are quite complicated.
-In certain particular cases it might be easier to rely on some direct treatment, as \cite{AV}.
+Although the results of the previous section are explicit (if one follows closely the details in~\cite{Cu,Cu1}), they are quite complicated.
+In certain particular cases it might be easier to rely on some direct treatment, as~\cite{AV}.

 We recall that the $3$-dimensional real Lie algebras have been long ago classified modulo isomorphy by Bianchi in 9 classes $\g_{\rm W}$ with ${\rm W=I,I\!I,\dots,I\!X}$\,.
 The classes $\g_{\rm V\!I\!I\!I}$ and $\g_{\rm I\!X}$ are simple and they do not concern us here.
-The remaining ones are all solvable, actually exponential.
+The remaining ones are all solvable, most of them exponential actually (see below).
 The corresponding connected simply connected solvable Lie groups $\big\{\G_{\rm W}\mid {\rm W=I,I\!I,\dots,V\!I\!I}\big\}$ are the topic of this section.
 The classes are indicated specifying a special member easy to identify.

-The first Bianchi group is the vector space $\G_{\rm I}=\R^3$, and it is clear that the global quantization in this case is just the usual Kohn-Nirenberg quantization \cite{Fo,Sh}, the initial motivation of all our approach.
+The first Bianchi group is the vector space $\G_{\rm I}=\R^3$, and it is clear that the global quantization in this case is just the usual Kohn-Nirenberg quantization~\cite{Fo,Sh}, the initial motivation of all our approach.
 We do not review it here.

 The second one is the Heisenberg group $\G_{\rm I\!I}=\mathbb H_3$ (nilpotent and thus unimodular).
 Its global quantization has been repetedly considered before, so we will not treat it.
-See \cite[Sect.\,6]{FR} for a very detailed approach (including many references) as well as Example \ref{liucil}.
+See~\cite[Sect.\,6]{FR} for a very detailed approach (including many references) as well as Example~\ref{liucil}.

-The third one is $\G_{\rm I\!I\!I}={\sf Aff}\times\R$\,, the direct product between the affine group ${\sf Aff}$ (also called "$ax+b$") of the real line and the one-dimensional vector space $\R$\,.
-We treated ${\sf Aff}$ in \cite{MS}, see also \cite{Fan,GGBV}, and for the direct product one can use Remark \ref{likely}.
+The third one is $\G_{\rm I\!I\!I}={\sf Aff}\times\R$\,, the direct product between the affine group ${\sf Aff}$ (also called ``$ax+b$'') of the real line and the one-dimensional vector space $\R$\,.
+We treated ${\sf Aff}$ in~\cite{MS}, see also~\cite{Fan,GGBV}, and for the direct product one can use Remark~\ref{likely}.
 For completeness, we are now going to indicate briefly the form of the global pseudo-differential operators.

 Thus $\G_{\rm I\!I\!I}={\sf Aff}\times\R=\R_+\times\R\times\R$ with composition law

 The left Haar measure is $\left\vert a \right\vert^{\scriptscriptstyle -2}\!dadbdc$\,, and the right Haar measure is $\left\vert a\right\vert^{-1}\!dadbdc$\,, hence the modular function is given by $\Delta(a,b;c) = \left\vert a \right\vert^{\scriptscriptstyle -1}\!.$